Skip to main content

 • Administrator access to Oleria to access the Ticketing System page.
 Learn about role permissions.

-4. From the Ticketing system page, click the Download public key button to download the file containing the public key (oleria-public-key.pem).
+From the Ticketing system page, select the Download public key button to download the file containing the public key (oleria-public-key.pem).

-While following the steps in ServiceNow, certain data needs to be collected to be used later during the Oleria configuration.
-The data to collect are:
+While following the steps in ServiceNow, collect the following data to use during the Oleria configuration:

 • Client ID